sf-wdi-34/hacktive_record/README.md

 ```

 ### 5. Hacktive Record
-Now we're going to play with a super simplified version of Active Record I've dubbed "HactiveRecord".
-HactiveRecord will give our models the ability to `save`, `create` and find `all` records (or "instances") of our class.
+Now we're going to play with a super-simplified version of Active Record I've dubbed "HacktiveRecord".
+HacktiveRecord will give our models the ability to `save`, `create` and find `all` records (or "instances") of our class.

 Let's start by modifying our `Speaker` class so that it inherits from `HacktiveRecord::Base`.